 Snape’s “conversion” to the Order of the Phoenix is more of a bargain–he’ll do what Dumbledore says if it will save Lily.
 But there is no indication early on that Snape believes in Dumbledore’s cause.
 If the Dark Lord had agreed to spare Lily, Snape would not have become a double agent.
 If Dumbledore were a second Dark Lord and agreed to save Lily, Snape would have served him.
 Once Lily dies, Dumbledore gains his loyalty by saying, “If you loved Lily Evans, if you truly loved her, then your way forward is clear” (678).
 Readers tend to applaud the power of love in this moment for making Snape turn on Voldemort, but his motivations indicate that he is not concerned with morality at all.
 If Lily Evans had been a Death Eater, his love for her would have convinced him to continue murdering people in order to place a tyrant in power.

 And later?
 Does Snape start to agree in Dumbledore’s cause?
 It seems like he might.
 And yet Snape continues to hate Harry because Harry is James Potter’s son.
 He makes Harry’s life miserable and protects Harry only because Dumbledore says they have to do it for Lily.
 Snape also favors students in his own House and bullies the other students so badly that Neville Longbottom’s boggart reveals Snape as his worst fear.
-Snape is, by no stretch of the imagination, a particularly charming or noble person.
+Snape is, to say the least, not a particularly charming or noble person.

 So how do I read Snape?
 I think that Snape is a brave, intelligent, and heroic man.
 But I don’t think his service to the Order of the Phoenix should blind us to his many flaws, or encourage us to create a narrative in which all actions are acceptable or praise-worthy if done for “love.”
 Love should inspired a person to act for the good of the other, not just for himself, and it should inspire one to become a better person.
 But just imagine if Lily had been a Death Eater.
 Where would Snape’s feelings for her have taken him then?